HardikYadav99/MusicRecommendationSystem/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please contact [Your Name] at [your@email.com].
+If you have any questions, suggestions, or feedback, please contact Hardik Yadav at Hardikyadav1567@gmail.com.

 Enjoy discovering new music with the Music Recommendation System! 🎵🎶